THE CENTER FOR THE LITERARY ARTS IN NEW YORK STATE

 The festival featured talks by Doris Kearns Goodwin, William Kennedy, Gregory Maguire and other literary luminaries, as well as Whitehead and Ostriker, nearly 100 local authors, writing workshops, wide-ranging panel discussions, and a children's room.

-Plans are underway for the Second Annual Albany Book Festival to be held Saturday, Sept.
-14, 2019.
+Plans are underway for the (virtual) Third Annual Albany Book Festival.

 TROLLEY ONLINE LITERARY MAGAZINE